JamieReask/Reask-Milton-LiveCyc-Demo/README.md

 Output:

-ReaskPlot.html = an interactive map where location level wind speeds can be viewed at each input location.
+ReaskPlot.html = an interactive map where location level cat 1 wind speed probabilities can be viewed at each input location.